keawade/keawade.github.io/_posts/2015-12-28-Advent_of_Code_2.md

-+++
+---
+title: "Advent of Code: I Was Told There Would Be No Math"
+author:
+  name: "Keith Wade"
+  picture: "/assets/blog/authors/keawade.jpeg"
+date: "2015-12-28"
+slug: "2015-12-28-Advent_of_Code"
-title = "Advent of Code: I Was Told There Would Be No Math" date = 2015-12-28 slug = "2015-12-28-Advent_of_Code" description = "My solutions and approach to the second Advent of Code challenge for 2015."
+excerpt: "My solutions and approach to the second Advent of Code challenge for 2015."
-+++
+ogImage:
+  url: ""
+---

 The elves have run out of wrapping paper and ribbon!
 For this puzzle we are given the dimensions of a bunch of presents as a list of strings and are asked to compute how much wrapping paper and ribbon should be ordered to wrap the remaining presents.